joeitu/thesis_report/src/21__easy_token.md

   1. `templates/` with the alternative registration HTML page
   1. `config/` holds the `components.js` required config files that we will import from the main SCS' config file.
 It essentially has two things: <!-- TODO: REWRITE -->
       1. The first creates a `StaticAssetHandler` class that points to our `scripts/` folder.
 It will make the script accessible through an URL and therefore importable from our HTML file.
-      1. The second creates a `BasicInteractionRoute` that will make SCS the `/idp/register/` endpoint to our sign-up HTML page in the `template/` folder.
+      1. The second creates a `BasicInteractionRoute` that will point the `/idp/register/` endpoint to our sign-up HTML page in the `template/` folder.

 Then we need to edit the root config file to import the two former defined files instead of the ones from the default configuration.